-- high/heavy gear

-- low/easy gear

-- low/easy gear

-- high/heavy gear

-- higher gear ratio

-- lower gear ratio

-- lower gear ratio

-- higher gear ratio
+Large front chainring - high/heavy gear - higher gear ratio Small front chainring - low/easy gear - lower gear ratio Large rear sprocket - low/easy gear - lower gear ratio Small rear sprocket - high/heavy gear - higher gear ratio

-Normally, the shifters are mounted as follows:

-Shift lever right - rear sprockets

-Shift lever left - front chainrings
+Normally, the shifters are mounted as follows: Shift lever right - rear sprockets Shift lever left - front chainrings

-Modern SCOTT city/trekking bikes can have up to 30 gears.
+Modern SCOTT mountain bikes can have up to 33 gears.
 As there are, however, overlapping ranges, actually 15 to 18 gears are usable.
 It is not advisable to use gears which involve an extremely oblique run of the chain, as this reduces power transmission efficiency and hastens wear of the chain.

-An unfavourable run of the chain is when the smallest chainring is used with one of the two or three outermost (smallest) sprockets (c) or when the largest chainring is used with one of the inmost (largest) sprockets (d).
+The chain runs unfavourably when the smallest chaining is used with one of the two or three outermost (smallest) sprockets (b) or when the largest chaining is used with one of the inmost (largest) sprockets (c).

-The bottom bracket (e) is the interface between cranks and frame.
+The bottom bracket (d) is the interface between cranks and frame.
 There are different designs, in some cases the bearing spindle is part of the bottom bracket, in some other cases it is integrated into the right crank.
 Sealed bottom brackets are maintenance free and delivered without play ex works.
 The bottom bracket in the frame must be checked for play at regular intervals.

 Also check at regular intervals whether the cranks are firmly attached to the bearing spindle or whether there is play.
 Grab the crank and try to jiggle it forcefully.
-It must be absolutely free of play (f).
+It must be absolutely free of play (e).
 If you notice any play, contact your SCOTT dealer immediately.

 Depending on the gear system, gear shifting is initiated by actuating a shift lever, a brake and shift lever unit or by a short turn of the wrist with twist grips.
-Continue pedalling during gear shifting (a), however, at reduced pedalling force.
+Continue pedalling during gear shifting, however, at reduced pedalling force.

-Find below the principles of the shift lever types and their operation.
+Please find below the principles of the shift lever types and their operation.
 It is, however, also possible that your new SCOTT bike has a gear system that is not listed below.

-With shift levers pressing the large shifter (b) (thumb shifter) normally moves the chain towards the larger chainrings/sprockets.
+With shift levers pressing the large shifter (f) (thumb shifter) normally moves the chain towards the larger chainrings/sprockets.